 In other words, an inexpensive surround sound theater system might immerse you in the listening experience, but it won't achieve the goal so many audiophiles chase after.
 But for many home theater applications, such a system would be fine.
 Even if the system didn't recreate sound to the exacting standards of an audiophile, it could still create an immersive experience as part of a home theater system.

 There you have it.
 A high-fidelity sound system meets subjective standards and reproduces sound accurately.
 A high-definition audio system supports the latest digital audio formats and creates an immersive experience.
 The two are related, but aren't interchangeable.
 It's possible to create a high-fidelity system that doesn't rely on digital media at all, for example.
 When in doubt, if someone asks you if you'd like to listen to a hi-fi or hi-def sound system, just say "sounds good to me!"

-To learn more about audio systems and related topics, tune in to the links on the next page.
+To learn more about audio systems and related topics, tune in to the links below.

 Related HowStuffWorks Articles

 - Contemporary Analogue Mastreworks.
 "Analog vs. Digital and Contemporary Analogue Mastreworks."
 Contemporary Analogue Mastreworks.
 Aug 19, 2006. http://www.segall.com/atr.html

 - Elsea, Peter.
 "Analog Recording of Sound."
 UCSC Electronics Music Studios.
 1996. http://arts.ucsc.edu/EMS/Music/tech_background/TE-19/teces_19.html

 - Partyka, Jeff.
 "Analog vs. Digital: no clear victor."
 Emedia Professional.
 Dec 1999. http://findarticles.com/p/articles/mi_m0FXG/is_12_12/ai_63973540